glitchedgitz/cook/README.md

   ```

   ### Save Wordlists by Unique Names
+  Now you don't need to make aliases or type those huge filenames.
+Just one single name.
 <img src="./images/05.png">

   ### File not found
-  If file mentioned in param not found, then there will be no errors, instead it will do this
+  If file mentioned in param not found, then there will be no errors, Instead it will do this.
   ```
    cook -file file_not_exists.txt admin,root:_:file
   ```